 If, in addition, $A$ is maximally $\alpha$-monotone and $1+\gamma(\theta\alpha+\sigma)>0$, then both $J_{\gamma (A_{-q})^{(\theta,\sigma)}}$ and $J_{\frac{\gamma\theta}{1+\gamma\sigma}A}$ are single-valued with full domain. \end{enumerate} \end{proposition} \begin{proof} See~\cite[Proposition~2.1]{dao2019resolvent}. \end{proof}

-Using the expression \eqref{eq:strength def}, it can be seen that evaluating the strengthening of an operator at a point is equivalent to evaluating the original operator at a different point.
-Next, we investigate how other properties are preserved under taking strengthening.
+Using the expression \eqref{eq:strength def}, it can be seen that the strengthening of an operator can be evaluated whenever the original operator can be evaluated.
+Next, we investigate how other properties are preserved under taking strengthenings.